uh-adapsys/sunflower/src/sf_navigation/README.md

-Sunflower Controller Package
+Sunflower Navigation Package
 ===

-Provides a mid-level, unified control system for the Sunflower robot.
-Creates an ActionServer on /sf_controller and acts as an interface with the low level control packages.
+Configuration and launch files for ROS Navigation on the UH Sunflower robots

 ##Configuration